Advertiser Disclosure

 “This product is not available to either (i) current cardmembers of this credit card, or (ii) previous cardmembers of this credit card who received a new cardmember bonus for this credit card within the last 24 months.”

-There are a few exceptions to this rule along some of Chase’s “family cards.”
-Cards in the Sapphire family — the Chase Sapphire Preferred® Card and Chase Sapphire Reserve®— require you to wait 48 months.
+There are a few exceptions to this rule for some of Chase’s “family cards.”
+The Sapphire family cards —the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® — require you to wait 48 months.

-So if you receive the Chase Sapphire Preferred welcome bonus offer, you need to wait 48 months from that date in order to be eligible to receive the welcome bonus for the Sapphire Reserve or a second Sapphire Preferred.
+So, if you receive the Chase Sapphire Preferred welcome bonus offer, you need to wait 48 months from that date to be eligible to receive the welcome bonus for the Sapphire Reserve or a second Sapphire Preferred.

 If you receive the welcome bonus on any of the Southwest family of personal cards — including the Southwest Rapid Rewards® Plus Credit Card, Southwest Rapid Rewards® Premier Credit Card, and the Southwest Rapid Rewards® Priority Credit Card — you’re not eligible to receive the welcome bonus on the others for 24 months.
 This does not apply, however, to the Southwest® Rapid Rewards® Premier Business Credit Card and the Southwest® Rapid Rewards® Performance Business Credit Card.